 Winter and spring 2018

-I start this project’s diary, or notebook.
+I start this project’s diary, or logbook with notes.

 At this stage, it’s all about defining the SPAR project, write up a solid description and work plan, communicating with the good people in Venice and beginning preparations and fund-raising.